yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 TLS 1.3 provides the powerful option of forward secrecy even within a long-lived connection that is periodically resumed.
 Section 2.2 of {{RFC8446}} recommends that clients SHOULD send an "key_share" when initiating session resumption.
-In order to gain forward secrecy, we recommend that server implementations SHOULD respond with a "key_share", to complete an ECDHE exchange on each session resumption.
+In order to gain forward secrecy, this document recommends that server implementations SHOULD respond with a "key_share", to complete an ECDHE exchange on each session resumption.

-TLS session resumption introduces potential privacy issues, where the server is able to track the client, in some cases indefinitely.
+TLS session resumption introduces potential privacy issues where the server is able to track the client, in some cases indefinitely.
 See {{Sy2018}} for more details.

 ## TLS Renegotiation